top of page

 (As an aside, its worth noting that this metaphor could be extended to include ideas like- using a more non stick pain, different cooking oil, cooking techniques, cleaning techniques, etc. but that seems like too much metaphor for one blog post).

-Zenith is happy to help provide this for you, with services ranging from injury rehabilitation, to training specific consultation/examinations, to performance based physical therapy for those who are doing well but want to excel.
+Zenith is happy to help provide this for you, with services ranging from injury rehabilitation, to training specific consultation/examinations, to performance physical therapy for those who are doing well but want to excel.
 Contact us for a free phone consultation and see if we’re a good fit for you.

 Comments